-Effective July 1, 1991, all employees not otherwise covered by the School Employees Retirement System or the State Teachers Retirement System of Ohio have an option to choose Social Security or the School Employees Retirement System.
+Effective July 1, 1991, all employees not otherwise covered by the School Employees Retirement System or the State Teachers Retirement System of Ohio have an option to choose Social Security or the School Employees Retirement System or State Teachers Retirement System.
 As of June 30, 2012, two members of the Board of Directors have elected Social Security.
 The contribution rate is 6.2 percent of wages.